Digre01/SE_II_11_OQ/Retrospective/Retrospective-Template.md

 | n  1   |    7     |    8    |     19h 30m       |      17h 10m        |
 | n  2   |    5     |    13    |     10h 30m       |      8h 8m        |

-Story n2 not done (end-to-end testing not finished)
+Story n2 cannot be considered done because end-to-end testing are missing

-The difference between estimated and actual is due to issues using the YouTrack tool --> actual hours (considering also the ones not registered in the tool):
+The difference between estimated and actual is due to issues using the YouTrack tool.
+The actual hours spent (considering also the ones not registered in the tool) are:

     - Uncategorized: +4h 20m --> 28h 47m